-Thiamega provides a high dosage of vitamin B1 in four different forms, each possessing unique properties.
+Thiamega provides a high dosage of vitamin B1 (thiamine) in four different forms, each possessing unique properties.
 Benfotiamine, sulbutiamine and TTFD may increase brain levels of thiamine, support cognition and central nervous system function.
 Each capsule delivers a total of 400mg of thiamine.

 Three of these forms are synthetic derivatives originally developed in Japan and are known to possess much greater bio-availability compared with ordinary thiamine salts.

 Benfotiamine is an S-acyl derivative of thiamine known for its ability to improve blood sugar management and support peripheral nerve function.
 Sulbutiamine contains two molecules of thiamine bound together by a disulfide bond.
 Thiamine Tetrahydrofurfuryl Disulfide (TTFD) contains one thiamine molecule bound with a sulfur-mercaptan group, which provides it with unique properties.